Bolz Conservatory Facts

 are watered daily by hand with reverse osmosis water, a type of

-- Eighteen inches of soil sits on top of 12
+- A layer of soil 18 inches thick sits on top of 12

 feet of sand, creating an excellent drainage system.